HotPatcher: A open source UE resource hot patching tool

 • Unreal Pak Settings

-• UnrealPakListOptions: Parameters passed to the paklist file, such as -compress.
+• UnrealPakListOptions: Parameters passed to the paklist file, e.g., -compress.

 • Encrypt Settings